What to Wear to a Spartan Race

 In my experience, shoes are the one piece of equipment that really makes a difference.
 My first race was on a rainy, cold day in Temecula (later coined “Hellmecula” by the folks who raced it), and it was so muddy that people were going down the mountain trails on their butts.
 I was lucky enough to have an experienced racer as a friend, and he was kind enough to get me off on the right foot (ok - last pun, I promise).

 Regardless of what kind of shoes you get, you should be looking for a few specific traits in an OCR shoe.
 Some of these will depend on your geographical location and in what season you are racing, but most shoes will cover the bases for new racers.
 The most important aspect is the fit.
 This is hard to judge when bargain shopping online.
 Whenever possible, try out the shoe beforehand.
 Sometimes this means visiting an outdoor outfitter and trying on the same brand, since many designs from the same company fit similarly.
-Otherwise, you should order shoes with plenty of time to find the perfect fit before your race.
+Otherwise, you should order shoes like the new Speed Ruck boots with plenty of time to find the perfect fit before your race.

 The second most important element in an OCR shoe is the lugs.
 When you’re trudging through the muck, having nice long lugs can be a real benefit.
 Some racers find that long lugs make obstacles like the slip wall more difficult, but I’ve always found that having control on the trails outweighs any single obstacle.
 You will be doing a lot more running than anything else.